-Yes, and you won’t pay a penalty for changing filing status.
-However, when choosing filing status, you might want to figure your federal and state returns using each filing status.
+Yes, even if you’ve filed jointly for years, you can change your filing status to married filing separately on a new return whenever you wish.
+You won’t pay a penalty for changing your filing status.
+However, when choosing your filing status, you should calculate your federal and state returns using each filing status before making any changes.
 Then, you can see which return results in the larger refund or the smaller balance due.